credativ/plutono/docs/sources/developers/plugins/build-a-logs-data-source-plugin.md

 ### (Optional) Add preferred visualisation type hint to the data frame

-To make sure Grafana recognizes data as logs and shows logs visualization automatically in Explore you have do set `meta.preferredVisualisationType` to `'logs'` in the returned data frame.
+To make sure Plutono recognizes data as logs and shows logs visualization automatically in Explore you have do set `meta.preferredVisualisationType` to `'logs'` in the returned data frame.
 See [Selecting preferred visualisation section]({{< relref "add-support-for-explore-queries.md#selecting-preferred-visualisation" >}})

 **Example:**